tier4/AWML/docs/design/autoware_ml_design.md

 - [mmdeploy v1.3.1](https://github.com/open-mmlab/mmdeploy/tree/v1.3.1)

 These are core library for MMLab libraries.
+If you want to develop `autoware-ml`, we recommend to read the documents of these.

 ## `autoware-ml` architecture
 ### autoware_ml/

 The directory of `autoware_ml` is library for autoware-ml.
-This directory can be used as library from other software.
+This directory can be used as library from other software and this directory doesn't depend on other directories.

 - `autoware_ml/detection3d`